 "Dr. Heymann and his team are awesome; Jennifer, Leslie, and Priscilla could not give better care and service.
 They’re the best."- J.B. / Facebook / Dec 06, 2019

 "State of the art technology.
 Doctors and staff are wonderful and very attentive.
 Vold Vision meets and exceeds all expectations!"- M.T. / Facebook / Dec 04, 2019

 "What a great staff!
 So helpful and knowledgeable"- A.C. / Facebook / Dec 04, 2019

 "Wonderful staff, advanced technology, Vold Vision truly cares about each individual patient."- M.T. / Google / Dec 04, 2019

 Signs and Symptoms

 The cornea’s main job is refraction.
-As mentioned earlier, it acts as a lens which bends, or refracts light to the retina at the back of your eyeball almost as if the retina were film in a camera.
-However, with refractive error or corneal disease, the light is bent incorrectly and is not focused exactly on the retinal surface, but before it or after it instead, causing objects to look out of focus, or the image may become dulled or blurred due to a cloudy cornea.
+As mentioned earlier, it acts as a lens that bends, or refracts light to the retina at the back of your eyeball almost as if the retina were film in a camera.
+However, with a refractive error or corneal disease, the light is bent incorrectly and is not focused exactly on the retinal surface, but before it or after it instead, causing objects to look out of focus, or the image may become dulled or blurred due to a cloudy cornea.
 If you find yourself experiencing symptoms such as clarity of vision, discharge, itchy or scratchy eyes, contact Vold Vision for a 360-eye exam as soon as possible.